webpack/webpack.js.org/content/concepts/module-resolution.md

 require("module/lib/file");
 ```

-Modules are searched for inside `moduleDirectories` which are specified using `resolve.moduleDirectories`.
-These module directories can be under multiple paths if the options under `resolve.root` is an array.
+Modules are searched for inside directories which are specified using `resolve.modules`, which is can be an array comprising of different paths.
-If the library is not found inside any of these, the resolver defaults to the directories specified in `resolve.fallback`
 Aliasing, ie setting `resolve.alias` to an existing module path, allows you to replace the module path with an alias name during `require/import`.

 Once the path is resolved based on the above rule, the resolver checks if the path points to a file or to a directory.
 If the path points to a file then it is bundled straightaway.